What’s the Best Small Fiberglass Pool for Your Needs? Costs, Sizes, Features

 How long does it take to install a small fiberglass pool?

-One great thing about fiberglass pool installations - they’re lightning fast.
+One great thing about fiberglass pool installations - they can be lightning fast.

-Okay, maybe not that fast, but they are much quicker to finish than any other inground pool.
-In fact, your pool will be in the ground and full of water within as little as two days.
+Okay, maybe not that fast, but they typically much quicker to finish than any other inground pool.
+In fact, your pool can be in the ground and full of water in less than five days.

-To give you a better idea of the small fiberglass pool installation timeline, you can expect your fiberglass pool project to be 100% completed within 2 to 4 weeks
+To give you a better idea of the small fiberglass pool installation timeline, you might expect your fiberglass pool project to be 100% completed within 4 to 6 weeks for basic projects.

 Where can I get a small fiberglass pool?